On the cluster admission problem for cloud computing: Introduction

 \subsection{Related work}

-While studying which deployments to admit to a cluster, we abstract away the question of exactly which resources they should use.
-A literature on {\em cluster scheduling and load balancing} addresses this~\cite{omega,borg,tetrisched,Wolke}.
-In addition, there is work that addresses a different notion of admission control to a cluster, namely how to manage queues for workloads which will ultimately be deployed to that cluster~\cite{delimitrou2013qos}.
+There is a large literature on {\em cluster scheduling and load balancing} ~\cite{omega,borg,tetrisched,Wolke}.
+In addition, some work addresses a different notion of admission control to a cluster, namely how to manage queues for workloads which will ultimately be deployed to that cluster~\cite{delimitrou2013qos}.
+In our work, however, while studying which deployments to admit to a cluster, we abstract away from the question of exactly which resources should be used, so our research is orthogonal to this prior work on scheduling and load balancing.

-One line of work for cluster scheduling has looked at how multidimensional resources can be fairly divided among deployments.
-Dominant Resource Fairness~\cite{ghodsi:dominant} is an approach that has proved useful in practice~\cite{hindman:mesos} and has inspired follow-up work more broadly in the literature on fair division~\cite{parkes:beyond,dolev2012no,gutman2012fair,dynamicfairdivision_journal}

-There is also a literature that views scheduling through the lens of stochastic online bin packing~\cite{cohen2016,song2014}, which deals with the related issues of changing workloads on often overcommitted resources, but at smaller scales.
+There is also a literature that views scheduling through the lens of stochastic online bin packing~\cite{cohen2016,song2014}.
+This literature also deals with issues of changing workloads on possibly overcommitted resources.
+However, the models in these papers operate at smaller scales and shorter time horizons.
+At these scales, the key phenomena we study are not present.

-In this paper, we examine the value of learning from prior deployments.
-Other work has explored similar opportunities in the context of resource planning and scheduling in analytics clusters~\cite{morpheus,perforator}.
+One of the core characteristics of the cluster admission problem is that the arrival of a new deployment into the cluster causes an increase in scale-outs in the future (i.e., until the deployment dies).
+This effect of ``work creating more work'' is also broadly reminiscent of mutually-exciting (Hawkes) processes (see \cite{hawkes2018hawkes} for a recent survey).
+These have also been studied in the context of queuing systems \cite{daw2018queues}, though there are some important differences (e.g., in our problem only accepted deployments cause scale outs and the rate of additional scale-outs varies greatly for different types of deployments).

 There is a large literature on market design challenges in the context of the cloud~\cite{cloudarticle}.
 Existing work has studied both queueing models where decisions are made online with no consideration of the future~\cite{fixedmarket_netecon,dierks2016cloud} and reservation models which assume very strong information about the future~\cite{azar2015truthful,babaioff2017era}.
 Our work sits in an interesting intermediate position where users may have rough information about the types of their deployments.
+Furthermore, this literature focuses on using prices to determine which jobs should be served and which should not.
+While our problem is similarly about accepting or rejecting deployments, we do not want to ration through price discrimination.
+This is because (nearly) every request is ultimately served by the cloud computing provider and whether it goes into this or another cluster is of little consequence for the user.